hailey-strauss/challenge2/README.md

 ## Description

 For this project I made a portfolio from scratch.
 I put in the title, navagation bar, about me, work, and contact me form.
 I divided all of them up into sections.
 I also made sure that the navigation bar took you to each of the sections.
 I then made the words about me, work, and contact me on the left side and the sections on the right hand side.
-I
-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+I have learned how to make things to side by side, divide each section up and making sure each navigation link goes to the correct section.

 ## Usage